miraccumbur/mircoBookStore/README.md

 ## What are the APIs used?

 Only one api was used during the development of this project.
 This api is the [ItBook](https://api.itbook.store/) api.
-This is the api that will allow us to use this api in our project "https://api .itbook.store is /1.0/".
+This is the api that will allow us to use this api in our project "https://api.itbook.store is /1.0/".
 This api has three endpoints.
 These;

 ### /search/{query}